hbishnoi/Django-CRUD-application/README.md

 Download this zip code and run them into your IDE or command prompt —

-To apply changes into database like creating tables for the application, run this command:
+To apply changes into database like creating tables for the application, run this command (make sure in the folder employee_project):
+> python manage.py makemigrations employee_register
+>
+> python manage.py sqlmigrate employee_register 0001
+>
 > python manage.py migrate

 To run server on your browser where your project will run, run this command: